 In this 6 week live course, I’ll share some of my favorite Paris locations with you, and guide you through my process of creating evocative urban watercolor paintings.

-Drawing for Composition is a 6-week class that I’ve taught in the US and in Europe.
+This is a recorded version of Drawing for Composition, a 6-week class that I’ve taught in the US and in Europe.
 It gives students the object drawing skills needed to later excel at compositional techniques used by contemporary Illustrators, entertainment artists, and landscape artists.
-Students learn drawing methods that allow for differences in style, that cover a variety of objects, and allow students to draw anything they may encounter in reference photography or out in the world.
-Live Class Schedule (Zoom): Nov 7, 14, 21, 28, & Dec 5, 12.
-All classes from 2:30 - 4:00 EST. Replays available the next day.
+Students learn drawing methods that allow for differences in style, that cover a variety of objects and allow students to draw anything they may encounter in reference photography or out in the world.

 This class empowers beginners with new skills and techniques to draw natural-looking portraits; pushes intermediate artists to the next level and assists more advanced students with tools to open new pathways for their portrait work.